-Boldface Why, a marketing agency, came to me with a predicament: they were too bold and turning away potential clients.
+Boldface Why, a nonprofit-focused marketing agency, came to me with a predicament: they thought their brand was turning away clients.

-The new visual identity, which plays off of a paper clip motif, provides an effective and versatile look with serious character.
+The new visual identity system, which plays off of a paper clip motif, provides an effective and versatile look with serious character.